wizzyfx/nerdeFocus/README.md

 # NerdeFocus Bookmarklet

 NerdeFocus is a quick way to debug focus problems when testing a page for accessibility issues.
+When activated, it will animate and accentuate the focus ring and display the CSS selector of the currently focused item.

 ## Installing